PAPPY-JOE/engineering/_posts/2024-02-07-sunflower-solar-tracker.md

 ---

 ### Description
-Captained a team of four Mechatronics Engineering undergraduate colleagues to build a single-axis solar tracker system that maximizes solar energy generation, leveraging Arduino and accessible electronic components.
+I captained a team of four Mechatronics Engineering undergraduate colleagues to build a single-axis solar tracker system that maximizes solar energy generation, leveraging Arduino and accessible electronic components.
 This was a class project.

 ### Skills
 * C++ using Arduino IDE